 But there’s good news, too: allergies can be treated by physicians in a wide array of specialties.
-The most common specialties offering allergy treatments are family practice, pediatrics, internal medicine, obstetrics and gynecology, allergy and immunology and otolaryngology (ear, nose & throat).
+The most common specialties offering allergy treatments are family practice, pediatrics, internal medicine, obstetrics and gynecology, allergy and immunology, and otolaryngology (ear, nose and throat).
 No matter what kind of physician you see, allergies are generally treated in the same way.

-“These medications offer the same effects as oral antihistamines in terms of decreasing runny nose and post-nasal drip,” said Ewen Tseng, M.D., an otolaryngologist on the medical staff at Baylor University Medical Center at Frisco.
+“These medications offer the same effects as oral antihistamines in terms of decreasing runny nose and post-nasal drip,” said Ewen Tseng, MD, an otolaryngologist on the medical staff at Baylor Scott & White Medical Center – Frisco.
 “They also help relieve congestion without being an actual decongestant.”

-Dr. Tseng added that he recommends topical medications in general since they usually have significantly fewer side effects compared to oral medications.
-In oral medications, very little of the medication is absorbed into the body, so topical tend to have a greater localized effect.
+Dr. Tseng said he generally recommends topical medications since they usually have significantly fewer side effects in comparison to oral medications.
+In oral medications, very little of the medication is absorbed into the body, so topicals tend to have a greater localized effect.

 Other classes of allergy medications can be added with topical antihistamines as needed, such as topical nasal steroid sprays and leukotriene inhibitors.

 If you do not respond well to medication or are unable to tolerate medications, your physician will typically prescribe immunotherapy—which looks like an intimidating word, but in this instance represents some very familiar treatments.

-This can come in the form of injections given once or twice a week, or topical immunotherapy in the form of drops under the tongue.
+Immunotherapy can come in the form of injections, or allergy shots, given once or twice a week, or topical immunotherapy in the form of drops under the tongue.

 “About 85 percent of the patients we place on immunotherapy feel better,” Dr. Tseng said.

 He added that the effectiveness of both the drops and injections are statistically equivalent and that the serums in both forms are FDA approved.